Quick Scheduling with a Pediatric Orthopedic Specialist

 - Peripheral nerve surgery: If recovery from a stretched nerve does not occur, our team is able to reduce the tone of the affected area.
 Nerves that still function are spared in surgery.
 We’re the only hospital in Central Florida to offer this newly improved approach to peripheral nerve surgery.

 If your child needs surgery, you can rely on our team of experts.
-The pediatric orthopedic specialists at Arnold Palmer Hospital have over 40 years of experience caring for families like yours.
+The pediatric orthopedic specialists at Orlando Health Arnold Palmer have over 40 years of experience caring for families like yours.
 We stay up-to-date on procedures so your child can benefit from a range of treatment options.